winitzki/scall/tutorial/programming_dhall.md

 The function `hylo_Nat` is a general fold-like aggregation function that can be used with arbitrary recursion schemes `F`.
 Termination is assured because we specify a limit for the recursion depth in advance.
-This function will be used later in this book for implementing the `zip` method for Church-encoded type constructors.
+This function will be used later in this book when implementing the `zip` method for Church-encoded type constructors.

-For now, let us see an example of using `hylo_Nat`.
+For now, let us see a simple example of using `hylo_Nat`.
 TODO

 #### Hylomorphisms driven by a Church-encoded template